Joloupo/Global-Temperature-Evolution/README.md

 # 3. Time Series Modeling
 # 3.1.
 ARIMA and SARIMA models
 Stationarity Testing: The series was tested for stationarity, a prerequisite for ARIMA models.
-It was found that the series was not stationary, requiring differencing.
+The p-value of the Augmented Dickey-Fuller Test (ADF) is 0.80 which is > 0.05 so the series was not stationary, requiring differencing.

 ACF and PACF Analysis: Autocorrelation (ACF) and Partial Autocorrelation (PACF) plots were used to identify the model orders.